SimplySecurity/SimplyEmail/README.md

   -t html / flickr / google
-                        Test individual module (For Linting) -s                    Set this to enable 'No-Scope' of the email parsing -v                    Set this switch for verbose output of modules
+                        Test individual module (For Linting) -s                    Set this to enable 'No-Scope' of the email parsing -n                    Set this to enable name generated emails -verify               Set to enable email SMTP checks.
+  -v                    Set this switch for verbose output of modules
 ```

 ### Run SimplyEmail